ajgiuliani/MSj.jl/docs/src/manual.md

 - target probability: `Real` number
 - charge: optional argument `Int`, by default = +1
 - tau: optional `Real` number set by default to 0.1
-- the elements dictionary: set by default to `MSJ.Elements`.
+- the elements dictionary: set by default to `MSj.Elements`.

 The calculations is based on the implementation of the [`isospec`](https://doi.org/10.1021/acs.analchem.6b01459) algorithm.
 Briefly, the algorithm search for the small set of [`isotopologues`](https://en.wikipedia.org/wiki/Isotopologue) for which the total abundance is equal to the target probability.
 The calculation return a vector with all the configurations found.
 The first column gives the masses, the second column the probabilities of the configurations, and the following columns gives the configurations, such as:
 ```julia